 9. The word “tattoo” originates from the French Polynesian word “tatau”.

 Another one of my favorite Tahiti facts is the legend of Tohu, the god of tattoo, who painted all the oceans’ fish in beautiful colours and patterns.
-In ancient times tattoos were significant symbols of social status, initiation rites, and representations of community, geographic origin, and clan membership.
+In ancient times tattoos were significant symbols of social status and initiation rites as well as representations of community, geographic origin, family, and clan membership.
 Warriors also tattooed their faces to intimidate their enemies.

 11. Tahiti invented overwater bungalows.

-One of the little known facts about Tahiti is that Tahiti built the world’s first overwater bungalows in the 1960s!
+One of the little known facts about Tahiti is that the world’s first overwater bungalows were constructed there in the 1960s… buuut not by the Tahitian people.
+It was three American dudes.
+Damn.

 12. French Polynesians are tolerant, accepting people.